Lack of Hyperbolicity in Asymptotic Erd\"os--Renyi Sparse Random Graphs

-Indeed, it might be thought that the existence of a spectral gap and $\delta$-hyperbolicity are equivalent: the first is clearly equivalent to the existence of a linear isoperimetric inequality from Eq.(\ref{cheeger}), and the second is shown to be equivalent to a linear isoperimetric inequality in Proposition III.2.7 of ~\cite{bridson}.
+The concept of hyperbolicity is usually associated with the existence of a spectral gap.
+This is because for standard hyperbolic spaces with constant negative curvature, the eigenvalues of the Laplace operator are bounded away from zero \cite{Chavel}.
+Indeed, it might be thought that the existence of a spectral gap and $\delta$--hyperbolicity are equivalent: the first is clearly equivalent to the existence of a linear isoperimetric inequality, and the second is shown to be equivalent to a linear isoperimetric inequality, for example see Proposition III.2.7 of ~\cite{bridson}.
 However, the term ``linear isoperimetric inequality" is used in different senses in the two cases.
 In the first, the entire perimeter of any arbitrary subset $S$ has to be considered.
-In the second, disk-like subsets are considered, and only the loop part of the perimeter (ignoring any boundary edges on the `flat' part of the disk) is used.
-Thus neither does the existence of a spectral gap imply $\delta$-hyperbolicity nor vice versa.\footnote{We thank M.R.
+In the second, disk--like subsets are considered, and only the loop part of the perimeter (ignoring any boundary edges on the ``flat" part of the disk) is used.
+Thus neither does the existence of a spectral gap imply $\delta$--hyperbolicity nor vice versa.\footnote{We thank M.R.
 Bridson for a useful discussion on this point.}

-As examples to illustrate this fact, we note that a graph that consists of an infinite chain (the integers $\Z$) has a zero Cheeger constant and a zero spectral gap, even though it is $\delta$-hyperbolic because --- as discussed in the next subsection --- all tree graphs trivially are.
+As examples to illustrate this fact, we note that a graph that consists of an infinite chain (the integers $\Z$) has a zero Cheeger constant and a zero spectral gap, even though it is $\delta$--hyperbolic because -- as discussed in the next subsection -- all tree graphs trivially are.
 On the other hand, the Cayley graph associated with the product of two free groups, $G=\F_{2}\times\F_{2},$ has a positive Cheeger constant and non-zero spectral gap.
 But since it includes the graph $H = \Z\times\Z$ (the Euclidean grid) as a subgraph it is not hyperbolic.
 Thus questions regarding the spectral gap and hyperbolicity need to be addressed independently.